GenaGrig/eCommerce-pp5/README.md

 * Special offers, deals and discount products.
 This can be implemented by adding extra category to product model and selecting it in product description.
 * Profile image.
 Extra feature just to make UI more attractive.
 This feature is not commonly used on ecommerce websites.
 * Sign in with social networks.
 This feature is quite popular and save time for customer on registering.
-Due to the lack of time and knowledge it was not implemented now, but can be done in future updates.
+Due to the lack of time and knowledge, it was not implemented now, but can be done in future updates.
 * Coupons.
 Quite popular feature on ecommerce websites.
 There were tries to implement this feature in this deployment, but they were not successful.
-This feature will definetely be implemented in future updates.
+This feature will definitely be implemented in future updates.
 * More products.
-In this deployment main goal was to make MVP website, and that is why only 51 product was added.
-In future updates this amount can be inscreased if needed.
+In this deployment, main goal was to make MVP website, and that is why only 51 product was added.
+In future updates this amount can be increased if needed.
 * Footer.
 Right now links in the footer are decorative and does not redirect to respective pages.
-Due to the lack of time they were not filled with appropriate infromation.
-In future updates theese pages can be made.
+Due to the lack of time, they were not filled with appropriate information.
+In future updates these pages can be made to functional.
 * Delete products button.
 As I mentioned in relative section, confirmation modal can be made in future updates to avoid unintentional delete of product.
 * Profile setting page should have option to change password.
 This can be done in future updates.
 * Sign out function as a modal, to skip the separate sign out page.
+* Customer can change their previous rating value to products.

 [Back to top ⇧](#genstar-fitness)